chengg04/chengg04.github.io/index.md

 I am on the 2020-2021 academic job market.

-I’m a fourth-year Ph.D. student in Operations Research at University of Toronto.
-I work with [<u>Prof. Merve Bodur</u>](https://sites.google.com/site/mervebodr/).
+I'm a fourth-year Ph.D. student in Operations Research at University of Toronto advised by [<u>Merve Bodur</u>](https://sites.google.com/site/mervebodr/).
 The goal of my research is to develop novel optimization models and efficient solution algorithms that address challenging economic and engineering problems.
 I develop application-specific models and new methods, employing a combination of copositive, stochastic, and mixed-integer nonlinear optimization techniques and decomposition algorithms, including prior works in energy markets, power systems, and healthcare.
 <!-- My research interests include stochastic and integer programming methodologies, healthcare, and power system. -->

 I received my B.A. in Economics and B.S. in Mathematics from Wuhan University in 2015, and M.S. in Operations Research from Columbia University in 2017.
 You can find my CV [[<u>here</u>](/docs/cv.pdf)].